 Fees are subject to change by action of the UC Regents.

 Merit-based scholarships of $1,000 from the UCLA International Institute are available for ten outstanding UCLA Global Studies Majors or Minors participating on a Global Studies summer program.
 Global Studies Majors/Minors must have a 3.50 GPA overall for their academic studies at UCLA.
 Since scholarships are limited in number, we recommend that UCLA students interested in the program's scholarship also apply for financial aid by the necessary deadlines.
 See Scholarships page.

 Financial aid for Summer Sessions Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this Web site.

 Students need to provide their own linens (beds are extra-long twins), pillows, towels and dishware/cookware if they plan to use the kitchen.

-Participants must complete an NYU Housing Application and submit a signed copy to the Summer Sessions Office.
-The application will be available at a later date.
+Participants must complete an NYU Housing Application and submit this online directly to NYU Housing.
+The application will be made available at a later date by UCLA IEO.

 UCLA Summer Sessions reserves the right to change housing location.
 Should this be necessary, we will arrange comparable accommodations elsewhere.

 An eight meals per week meal plan is included at NYU.
-Students will have access to kitchens to prepare their own meals.
+Students will not have access to kitchens, so please plan accordingly for all other meals.

 If you have strict dietary requirements, this program may not be able to accommodate your needs.
 Please let us know when you apply for this program if you have special dietary needs as well as any physical or medical conditions.
 We will advise you accordingly.

 Tentative excursions planned for the program include the following:

 UN Headquarters: tour of the General Assembly, Security Council, etc.

 - UN Development Programme offices